nemequ/portable-snippets/builtin/README.md

 ## Implementation Status

-Pretty much every generic builtin we can implement has been implemented.
+Almost every generic builtin we can implement has been implemented.
 This should work with almost anywhere (our biggest restriction is probably that we currently assume `CHAR_BIT == 8`), but every commit is tested before landing in the master branch on various versions of GCC, clang, MSVC, and PGI (thanks to [Travis CI](https://travis-ci.org/nemequ/portable-snippets) and [AppVeyor](https://ci.appveyor.com/project/quixdb/portable-snippets)).
 Sporadic testing is also done on ICC and Oracle Developer Studio.